juliankrispel/jkrsp/content/blog/automated-browser-tests-with-github-actions/index.md

 draft: false
 ---

 In this tutorial I'll show you how to add automated browser testing to your workflow within minutes.
 Step by step, using github actions, jest and puppeteer.
-In this case we'll be testing a react app but that you can easily adjust the steps to use any other kind of frontend framework (or none at all).
+In this case we'll be testing a react app but you can easily adjust the steps to use any other kind of frontend framework (or none at all).

 ## Why automated browser testing?
 I think it's reasonable to ask yourself this question: Do you really need to write and maintain automated browser tests?
 Although the open source tools have matured over the last decade it is still a significant burden on any engineering team to do this well - hence why there is an army of QA Engineers and SaaS products out there.
 I won't go into depth here but think about the tradeoffs and whether this investment is worth it.